devaine/learning-cpp/chapter-1/notes.md

 * [Advice for C++](#advice)

 ## 1.1 The Structure of the Book
-* Part 1:
+* Part I: Introduction
     * *Chapter 1:* Guide to the book and covers basic C++ background.
-    * *Chapters 2-5:* Give a quick introduction to the C++ Languageand it's standard library.
+    * *Chapters 2-5:* Give a quick introduction to the C++ Language and it's standard library.

-* Part II:
+* Part II: Basic Facilities
-    * *Basic Facilities:* Chapters 6-15 describe C++'s built-in types and the basic uses for creating programs out of them.
+    * *Chapters 6-15* describe C++'s built-in types and the basic uses for creating programs out of them.

-* Part III:
+* Part III: Abstraction Mechanisms
-    * *Abstraction Mechanisms:* Chapters 16-29 describes abstraction and their use for Object-Oriented and Generic Programming
+    * Chapters 16-29 describes abstraction and their use for Object-Oriented and Generic Programming

-* Part IV:
-    * Chapters: 30-44 provide an overview of the standard library and dicussion of compatibitlity issues.

-### 1.1.1 Chapter Overview (Chap.
-1 - 15)
+### 1.1.1 Chapter Overview (1 -> 15)
 * Chapter 1 provides:
     * an overview of the book
     * hints on how to use it